leedavis81/drest/_posts/2013-06-13-representations.markdown

     Configuration::DETECT_CONTENT_PARAM => 'format'
 ));
 {% endhighlight %}

+<div class="alert alert-info">These configurations only apply to pulling data [GET].
+Content detection for push requests [POST/PATCH/PUT] will always use the "Content-Type" http header.
+If using the drest client tool this is automatically set.</div>

 Once a representation type has been determined it is set on a **Drest\Service** object and can be accessed from your own custom service action classes by using the following method:
 {% highlight php %}